Airlift oxygen, give adequate vaccines, allow Remdesivir imports: Thackeray tells PM | Health

 Considering its requirement, Maharashtra should get 250 to 300 metric tons of additional oxygen, Thackeray said.

-Speaking on Remdesivir shortages, he said, ''It is not known how effective Remdesivir is but it surely reduces the period of hospitalization.
+Speaking on Remdesivir shortages, he said, ''It is not known how effective Remdesivir is but it surely reduces the period of hospitalisation.

 ''The state should get Remdesivir supply based on the number of patients it has,'' he said.